-This article goes far beyond my dialogue with Susan, I am using that as a starting point if you like.
-This article is an exploration of data and why I see things the way I do.
+This article goes far beyond my dialogue with Susan, I am using the dialogue as a starting point if you like.
+This article is both a response and an exploration of the available data and why I see things the way I do.

 Defining an Out-of-Body Experience (OBE)

-I feel in contrast to Susan’s definition that we need greater detail and more precision in defining OBEs and we probably need more than one definition.
-For example in my view we need to divide the experiential from theories of what is taking place within the experience.
-We also need to categorise different types of OBE, e.g. OBEs via cardiac arrest, OBEs via dream states and OBEs from full waking awareness etc. I then feel a closer look at experiences that happen during sleep paralysis and bodily illusions like those caused during stimulation of the temporo-parietal junction.
-Many of these likely do not fall within the category of OBEs when using a more detailed definition based upon an analysis of NDEs and OBEs like my own.
+I feel, in contrast to Susan’s definition, that we need greater detail and more precision in defining OBEs and we probably need more than one definition.
+For example, in my view we need to divide the experiential from theories attempting to explain what is taking place within the experience.
+We also need to categorise different types of OBE, e.g. OBEs via cardiac arrest, OBEs via dream states and OBEs from full waking awareness etc. I then feel a closer look at experiences that happen during sleep paralysis and bodily illusions, like those caused during stimulation of the temporo-parietal junction, would be important.
+Many of these likely do not fall within the category of OBEs when using a more detailed definition based upon an analysis of the phenomenology of NDEs and OBEs.

-The main skeptical approach to psi or psychical experiences is to offer a plausible explanation.
-As long as the argument is plausible it is accepted by skeptics without any supporting evidence, even when the details if examined closely would undermine this claim.
+The main skeptical approach towards explaining psi or psychical experiences is to offer a plausible explanation.
+As long as the argument is plausible, or considered more likely, it is accepted by skeptics like Susan Blackmore without any supporting evidence, even when the details if examined closely would undermine this claim.
 This approach was used with virtually every example I gave during the radio conversation.
 I will explore the plausible explanations given for my experiences and how Susan also implied they explain the positive results in psi research in general.
-This would take things further, as Susan is claiming that even when there is evidence it’s due to some unproven cause like scientific incompetence.
+This would take things much further, as Susan is claiming that even when there is evidence from controlled double blind research it is due to some unproven cause like scientific incompetence.

 The temporo-parietal junction (TPJ)

-In my 2012 book Navigating the Out-of-Body Experience I discussed both Susan Blackmore’s ideas as they were at the time and the work of Olaf Blanke.
-I was not convinced then that distortions in the functioning of the temporo-parietal junction (TPJ) is sufficient an explanation when it comes to brain activity and genuine OBEs, the science seems at best scant and inconclusive.
-From my dialogue with Susan on August 3rd, 2017 it seems she has moved from believing Sleep Paralysis explains OBEs to believing the TPJ explains them.
+In my 2012 book, Navigating the Out-of-Body Experience I discuss both Susan Blackmore’s ideas as they were at the time and the work of Olaf Blanke.
+I was not, and am not, convinced that distortions in the functioning of the temporo-parietal junction (TPJ) is sufficient to explain complex OBEs, the science seems at best scant and inconclusive.
+From my dialogue with Susan on August 3rd, 2017 it seems she has moved from believing Sleep Paralysis explains OBEs to believing the TPJ explains them without any psi factor.

-My view, as I outlined to Susan in the dialogue is that we would expect activity in the TPJ during an OBE, as it is key in our awareness of our body and sense of self.
+My view, as I outlined to Susan in the dialogue, is that we would expect activity in the TPJ during an OBE, as this area of the brain is key in forming our awareness of our body and sense of self.
 Yet, I would also expect to see brain activity in other areas related to spatial awareness and movement etc. As I will show, this is what we find in the small amounts of research we have available.
 I would also expect distortions and bodily illusions if the brain is stimulated in different areas.
-This may have also been shown in the work of Michael Persinger for example (who supports psi being real), I will also explore more about his work later.
+This may have also been shown in the work of Michael Persinger, for example (who supports psi being real), I will also explore more about his work later.

-In my chapter in the book, Consciousness Beyond the Body I explore the work of Olaf Blanke and his colleague Jane Aspell.
-In a lecture Aspell highlights how when the brain is stimulated it can produce an experience of various things (Jane uses the example of the individuals grandmother) or something similar to an OBE.
-The experiences produced in Blanke’s research aren’t, in my view, convincing as an OBE, but as I point out in the book, “Even if the study had produced a convincing OBE, it would still not show that OBEs are not objective more than inducing an experience of an illusory grandmother would prove grandmothers don’t exist.
+In my chapter in the co-authored book, Consciousness Beyond the Body, I explore the work of Olaf Blanke and his colleague Jane Aspell.
+In a lecture Aspell highlights how when the brain is stimulated it can produce an experience of various memories or experiences (Jane uses the example of the individuals grandmother) or something similar to an OBE.
+The experiences produced in Blanke’s research aren’t, in my view, convincing as an OBE, but as I point out in the book, “Even if the study had produced a convincing OBE, it would still not show that OBEs are not objective experiences, more convincingly than inducing an experience of an illusory grandmother would prove grandmothers don’t exist.
 In my opinion, it is important to untangle these ideas of what an OBE is.
-This will allow researchers to explore these experiences with a greater spirit of fairness.”
+This is where my research is currently focused, which I feel will allow researchers to explore these experiences with a greater spirit of fairness.”

-In our debate Susan Blackmore mentioned a Chinese study that included a single case of a 15 year old boy who had OBEs due to a lesion on his TPJ.
-However, there were others in the study with a legion in the same region of the brain who did not have OBEs.
+During our debate, Susan Blackmore mentioned a Chinese study that included a single case of a 15 year old boy who had OBEs due to a lesion on his TPJ.
+However, there were others in the study with a lesion in the same region of the brain who did not have OBEs.
 This is outlined clearly in the paper, “In the period from January 2001 to January 2013, 1500 patients with intractable epilepsy underwent surgical treatment at our epilepsy center.
 The epileptogenic zone was located in the TPJ in 31 patients.
 Of these patients, only 1 had an OBE.”
-What’s more as we don’t know whether the definition used for an OBE was precise we cannot even draw any conclusions from the one case that was identified.
+What’s more, as we don’t know whether the definition used for an OBE was precise we cannot even draw any conclusions from the one case that was identified.

 When we combine this data with the evidence from a Canadian study, showing multiple areas of the brain are active during a certain type of OBE, it suggests that the sense of self, the TPJ is key in maintaining no doubt plays some role, but many other areas of the brain appear to be important also.
 The areas of the brain active were mainly left-sided and included the left supplementary motor area, supramarginal and posterior superior temporal gyri, the cerebellum, and also the left middle and superior orbital frontal gyri.

-At this point we might ask, are there other medical interventions such as the stimulation of the brain with someone with epilepsy that has been correlated with OBEs?
-The answer is yes, low blood pressure and syncope (fainting) has long been associated with OBEs also.
+At this point, we might ask, are there other medical interventions, like the stimulation of the brain of someone with epilepsy, that have also been correlated with OBEs?
+The answer is yes, low blood pressure and syncope (fainting) have long been associated with OBEs also.
 In a 2009 case-study, a man was given a cardiac event recorder (a device that records the heart's electrical activity) and began to have some form of OBEs, which ceased after he was given a pacemaker.

 Personal Veridical OBEs

-One of my veridical OBEs that was brought up by the host of the show took place in Tallinn, Estonia and involved damage to the Alexander Nevsky Cathedral.
-While I fully accept that this case is not as strong as my Soho OBE, also mentioned in the dialogue, there were some claims made that do not in-fact explain the experience in my opinion.
+One of my veridical OBEs that was referenced by the host of the show took place in Tallinn, Estonia and involved damage to the Alexander Nevsky Cathedral.
+While I fully accept that this case is not as strong as my Soho OBE, also mentioned in the dialogue, there were some claims made that do not, in-fact, explain the experience.

 My most challenging OBE which took place in 1999 was dismissed during the dialogue for two key reasons.
 Firstly, that the OBE took place a long time ago.
 This also doesn’t hold up, as I am well aware of the fallibility of memory, which is why the details of the experience were recorded within 2 hours of the OBE, as I explained during the interview.
 This important point was ignored, but in reality the facts of the case show that the details were consistent and match between witnesses and myself.

-The Soho OBE was also not a general reference to an attack, it was highly specific, as I and the witnesses confirm.
-Lawrence Brightman, who was there, stated that I described a bar being bombed on the right of Old Compton Street from my vantage point on the corner of Moor Street within the OBE.
+Secondly, the Soho OBE was not a general reference to an attack, it was highly specific, as I and the witnesses confirm.
+Lawrence Brightman, who was there and is featured in my video about the OBE, stated that I described a bar being bombed on the right of Old Compton Street from my vantage point on the corner of Moor Street within the OBE.
 This is too specific to be simply dismissed, especially when combined with my many other experiences that also contain veridical perception and my involvement in controlled experiments.